mrstmcpp/HeavyDriver-App/README.md

 Each microservice has its own setup instructions.
 For quick start:
 1. Clone the repo you need (`git clone ...`)
-2. Run with Spring Boot (`./gradlew bootRun`)
+2. **Start the Eureka Server first** so that all services can register and discover each other.
-3. Use Eureka to discover services automatically
+3. Run with Spring Boot (`./gradlew bootRun`)

 ---
 <!-- ## 📂 Architecture Diagram